ResolveWang/minifw/README.md

 # minifw
-It's a mini web framework written in Python
+It's a mini web framework written in Python using aiohttp.